tetrascience/ts-scientific-data-and-ai-cloud-api-examples/README.md

 ## Contribute

 We welcome contributions from the community that document the use of our APIs to accelerate scientific workflows.
 [Here are more details on how to contribute.](https://github.com/tetrascience/ts-scientific-data-cloud-api-examples/Contributing.md)

+## Disclaimer

+The example notebooks in this repository are not fully supported product features.
+They are example use cases to demonstrate the capabilitiy of TetraScience's APIs.
+You are responsible for any code maintenance and deployment using these examples.